The role of grain dynamics in determining the onset of sediment transport: Methods

 \subsection{Details of the fluid drag}

 To simulate fluid shear, we choose a model fluid velocity profile that acts primarily on the surface grains of a static bed and that increases somewhat for mobilized grains that move above the surface.
-We set a characteristic fluid velocity $v_0$ at the surface of a static bed, and we multiply this velocity by a fluid profile $f(\vec{r})$ according to the local packing fraction of grains $\phi_i$, which yields $v_0 f(\vec{r})$ as the fluid velocity at $\vec{r}$.
-In 2D, $f(\phi_i)=e^{-b(\phi_i-\phi_t)}$, where $b$ controls the ratio of the magnitude of the fluid flow above and inside the bed and $\phi_t = 0.5$ is the typical packing fraction of a grain at the top of a static 2D bed. $\phi_i$ is calculated in a small circular region with diameter $D_i+2D_l$ around the center of each grain, where $D_l$ is the diameter of the larger grains.
+We set a characteristic fluid velocity $v_0$ at the surface of a static bed, and we multiply this velocity by a fluid profile $f(\phi_i)$, where $\phi_i$ is the local packing density at grain $i$, which yields $v_0 f(\phi_i)$ acting on grain $i$.
+Our simulations use the local packing fraction $\phi_i$, which varies horizontally and vertically, but our results are insensitive to horizontally averaging $\phi_i$ such that local packing fraction only varies vertically.
+In 2D, $f(\phi_i)=e^{-b(\phi_i-\phi_t)}$, where $b$ controls the ratio of the magnitude of the fluid flow above and inside the bed and $\phi_t = 0.5$ is the typical packing fraction of a grain at the top of a static 2D bed. $\phi_i$ is calculated in a small region with diameter $D_i+2D_l$ around the center of each grain, where $D_l$ is the diameter of the larger grains.
 Since $f=1$ for $\phi_i=\phi_t$, $v_0$ is roughly equal to the fluid velocity at the free granular surface.
-In 3D, we use a modified form, $f(\phi_i)=[\exp(-b\phi)-\exp(-b\phi_m)]/[\exp(-b\phi_t)-\exp(-b\phi_m)]$, as shown in Fig.~\ref{fig:flow-profiles}. $\phi_m=0.7$ approximates the maximum packing fraction in the bulk of the bed, and $\phi_t = 0.42$ is the typical packing fraction of a grain at the top of the bed.
+In 3D, we use a modified form, $f(\phi_i)=[\exp(-b\phi_i)-\exp(-b\phi_m)]/[\exp(-b\phi_t)-\exp(-b\phi_m)]$, as shown in Fig.~\ref{fig:flow-profiles}. $\phi_m=0.7$ approximates the maximum packing fraction in the bulk of the bed, and $\phi_t = 0.42$ is a typical packing fraction of a grain at the top of the bed.
 This modified form is used to sufficiently reduce the fluid velocity inside a 3D bed, where typical packing fractions are much smaller ($\approx 0.55 - 0.64$) than in 2D ($\approx 0.75 - 0.84$).
 For all simulations, we set $b=5$.
 We find that our results are insensitive to the choice of $f$, provided its magnitude is very small in the bed.
+Since $\phi_t$ causes a shift in our definition of the height of the bed surface (see Fig.~\ref{fig:flow-profiles}), varying this parameter corresponds to multiplying all our results for $\Theta$ by an order unity prefactor.
+However, our results are qualitatively unaffected by this choice, and quantitative variation is weak, provided the choice for $\phi_t$ falls within a reasonable range taken from Fig.~\ref{fig:flow-profiles} (i.e., 0.35 -- 0.5)

+To add model lift forces (in 3D only), we consider the difference $\Delta \phi_i$ in packing fraction between the top and bottom of a grain (Fig.~\ref{fig:flow-profiles}).
+We again calculate the packing fraction in a small region with diameter $D_i+2D_l$ around the top and bottom of each grain, and $\Delta\phi_i$ is the difference between these two quantities. $\Delta\phi_i$ is small in the bulk of a bed, large at the bed surface, and small for mobilized grains above the bed.
+We then define a lift profile $l(\Delta\phi_i) = \frac{\Delta\phi_i}{0.3}$, where the factor 0.3 is chosen to normalize $l$ to unity at the bed surface.